Sisters in Lucky Plaza accident were 'extremely generous' to friends, family, says brother

 For now, his wife has said she is willing to take care of Ms Arceli, who has had two operations.
 She has since regained consciousness, but remains in hospital.

 "My two cousins are there too.
-I think the three of them will be the ones who will take care of our sister for now.
+I think the three of them will take care of our sister for now.
 And they have friends.
 I’m sure they would not neglect her."